Fixed Exchange Rates When Governments Babysit Currencies

 But there's a downside - imports become more expensive, which can trigger inflation.
 Imagine if overnight everything from abroad (like that iPhone you've been saving for) suddenly cost 10% more!

 Revaluation is the opposite - officially increasing your currency's value.
-It's like your country saying, "Actually, our money is worth more now."
+It's like your country saying, "Actually, our money is worth more now despite what the market thinks."

 Why do it?
 Maybe to: